Stand with Ukraine flag

 Create Converter templates

-Before creating the Integration template, you need to create an Uplink and Downlink converter templates in Converters templates page.
-Uplink is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard Edge.
+Before creating the Integration template, create an Uplink and Downlink converter templates in Converters templates section.

 Doc info icon

-While Debug mode is very useful for development and troubleshooting, leaving it enabled in production mode can significantly increase the disk space used by the database since all the debug data is stored there.
-It is highly recommended turning the Debug mode off after debugging is complete.
+While Debug mode is very useful for development and troubleshooting, keeping it enabled in production can significantly increase database storage requirements, since all debug data is stored there.

-Choose device payload type to for decoder configuration:
+Select the device payload type to use for a decoder configuration:

 Now copy & paste the following script to the Decoder function section: